ros2/examples/rclcpp/topics/minimal_subscriber/README.md

 When a message arrives on that topic, the node prints it to the screen.
 We provide multiple examples of different coding styles which achieve this behavior in order to demonstrate that there are many ways to do this in ROS 2.

-The following examples `wait_set.cpp`, `static_wait_set.cpp` and `wait_set_time_triggered.cpp`
+The following examples `wait_set_subscriber.cpp`, `static_wait_set_subscriber.cpp` and
-show how to use a subscription in a node using a `rclcpp` wait-set.
+`time_triggered_wait_set_subscriber.cpp` show how to use a subscription in a node using a `rclcpp` wait-set.
 This is not a common use case  in ROS 2 so this is not the recommended strategy to use by-default.
-This strategy makes sense in some specific situations, for example when the developer needs to have more control over callback order execution, create custom triggering conditions or use the timeouts provided by the wait-sets.
+This strategy makes sense in some specific situations, for example when the developer needs to have more control over callback order execution, to create custom triggering conditions or to use the timeouts provided by the  wait-sets.